NotRay-67/miniprojects/kaggle/notes.md

 ```
 numpy's ndarray type is specialized for working with multi-dimensional data, so it defines its own logic for indexing, allowing us to index by a tuple to specify the index at each dimension.

+with this i have finished my course on python with [kaggle](https://www.kaggle.com/learn/python)